bjoernf73/DryDeploy/README.md

 Array of one or more BuildSteps to include.
 All others are
 excluded.
-If not specified, all BuildSteps are included.
+If not specified, BuildSteps are disregarded from the filter.
+Specify as digits, or sets of digits, like 3 or
+3,4,5 or (3..5) for a range

 ```yaml
 Type: Int32[]